 - A three-page description of your proposed project that includes:

-- short and long-term outcomes and deliverables, with timelines (e.g., major collaborative grant will be submitted; joint institute might arise)
+- short and long-term outcomes and deliverables, with a detailed timeline (e.g., major collaborative grant, such as NIH R01, T32, P50, or similar mechanism, will be submitted)

 - any existing funding that is relevant to the proposed project

 - if a meeting(s) is proposed, outline plans for the proposed meeting, including approximate number of attendees from each institution, potential location(s), and estimated date(s).

 - NIH or NSF biosketches for the PIs, Co-Is, and other key personnel

 - A budget and budget justification of no more than one page.
 If funding of faculty salary or instructional release/course buyouts is included, it must be well-justified and include documentation of support from the faculty member’s department head.